 - (c) What are the main causes of poverty in India?
-Think and write. - Ans: (a) According to the World Bank, the proportion of people across the world living in extreme economic poverty is those who live on less than \$1.90 per day. - (b) There has been a significant decrease in the number of poor in China which has come down from 88.3 per cent in 1981 to 14.7 per cent in 2008 to 0.7 per cent in 2015.
-In the countries like India, Pakistan, Sri Lanka, Nepal, Bangladesh, Bhutan the decline has also been rapid 34 per cent in 2005 to 16.2 per cent in 2013. - (c) Some of the main causes of poverty in India are over-population, illiteracy, unemployment, lack of shelter, etc.
+Think and write. - Ans. (a) The proportion of people in developing countries living in extreme economic poverty defined by the World Bank as living on less than \$2.15 per day. - (b) In the countries of South Asia the decline has also been rapid 12.8 per cent in 2017 to 10.9 per cent in 2021.
+With decline in the percentage of the poor, the number of poor has also declined significantly from 233 million in 2017 to 207 million in 2021. - (c) Several significant factors contributing to poverty in India include corruption, an increasing population, inadequate agricultural practices, the substantial disparity between the wealthy and the impoverished, traditional customs, illiteracy, unemployment, among others.

-20. At the centre of the discussion on poverty is usually the concept of the "poverty line".
+25. At the centre of the discussion on poverty is usually the concept of the "poverty line".
 A common method used to measure poverty is based on the income or consumption levels.
-A person is considered poor if his or her income or consumption level falls below a given "minimum level" necessary to fulfil the basic needs.
+A person is considered poor if his or her income or consumption level falls below a given "minimum" level" necessary to fulfil the basic needs.
 What is necessary to satisfy the basic needs is different at different times and in different countries.
 Therefore, poverty line may vary with time and place.
 Each country uses an imaginary line that is considered appropriate for its existing level of development and its accepted minimum social norms.
 For example, a person not having a car in the United States may be considered poor.
 In India, owning of a car is still considered a luxury.
 While determining the poverty line in India, a minimum level of food requirement, clothing, footwear, fuel and light, educational and medical requirement, etc., are determined for subsistence.
 These physical quantities are multiplied by their prices in rupees.
 The present formula for food requirement while estimating the poverty line is based on the desired calorie requirement.
-Food items, such as cereals, pulses, vegetable, milk, oil, sugar, etc., together provide these needed calories.
-The calorie needs vary depending on age, sex and the type of work that a person does.
-The accepted average calorie requirement in India is 2400 calories per person per day in rural areas and 2100 calories per person per day in urban areas.
-Since people living in rural areas engage themselves in more physical work, calorie requirements in rural areas are considered to be higher than in urban areas.
-The monetary expenditure per capita needed for buying these calorie requirements in terms of food grains, etc., is revised periodically taking into consideration the rise in prices.
+Food items, such as cereals, pulses, vegetable, milk,